Battleground Ukraine: Putin the Tyrant v. Biden the Appeaser

 Rep. Mike Waltz (R-FL) accurately concludes: “In the middle of winter [Putin] will be able to starve Ukraine and starve Eastern Europe, and he’ll be able to hold Germany’s energy supply hostage.
 Putin knows that he can withstand UN sanctions if he has a fractured Europe, and Nord Stream 2 is exactly what’s going to fracture Europe.”

-Basically an ominous threat of a 2014 repeat when, on the watch of spineless Barack Obama and his then-sidekick Biden, Russia invaded and annexed the Ukrainian territory of Crimea, a strategically important peninsula along the northern coast of the Black Sea.
+It is an ominous replay of 2014 when, as noted above, on the watch of spineless Barack Obama and his then-sidekick Biden, Russia invaded and annexed the Ukrainian territory of Crimea, a strategically important peninsula along the northern coast of the Black Sea.
+Recall at the time of the last invasion, Obama had put Biden in charge of our foreign policy relations with Ukraine – and thus, protecting Hunter Biden’s business interests.

-Currently, Moscow has amassed more than 90,000 troops on the Ukrainian border in preparation for invasion and is expected to build that force to the estimated 175,000 level required to declare that it’s game on.
-For perspective, Putin took Crimea with about 25,000 troops.
+Currently, Moscow has amassed more than 100,000 troops and heavy armor on Ukraine’s borders in preparation for invasion, and will build that force to the estimated 175,000 level required to declare that it’s game on.
+For perspective, Putin took Crimea with about 25,000 troops, and the current buildup is the largest Russian military operation in decades.

 In two months, the Russia/Ukraine border ground will be hard frozen — thus providing a far more suitable crossing with heavy armor, and that is the greatest threat window.